-Figure 4.9 - Pollution rose for NO at Stansted 3 in 2014.
+Figure 4.7 - Pollution rose for NO at Stansted 3 in 2015.

-The highest NO concentrations at Stansted 3 were recorded at very low wind speeds.
+Figure 4.7 shows, as in previous years, that the highest NO concentrations at Stansted 3 were recorded at very low wind speeds.
 In the case of primary pollutants such as NO, this typically suggests that the site was dominated by emission sources close by.
 However, minor sources can also be detected to the north west of the monitoring location at higher wind speeds, indicated by the paler blue traces between 270 ° and 360 °.
 NO concentrations caught at higher wind speeds, usually suggest that main pollution sources are located further away.

-Figure 4.10 - Pollution rose for NO2 at Stansted 3 in 2014.
+Figure 4.8 - Pollution rose for NO2 at Stansted 3 in 2015.

-As in previous years, the main source of NO_2 appeared to be close to the monitoring site, with the highest concentrations occurring at low wind speeds.
-At higher wind speeds, one main source seems to emerge, from North West of the monitoring location, these occurring at low to moderate wind speeds (around 6-8 m s-1).
-These might be the result of activities around the airport terminal buildings and emissions from roads such as the A120 which lies to the south of the airport.
+Figure 4.8 shows the main source of NO2 to appear close to the monitoring site, with the highest concentrations occurring at low wind speeds.
+At higher wind speeds, one main source seems to emerge, from North West of the monitoring location, these occurring at low to moderate wind speeds (around 5-10 m s-1).
+These might be the result of activities around the airport terminal buildings.
+A source at increased wind speeds (around 5-15 m s-1) also lies to the south-east.
+This may be due to emissions from roads such as the A120 which lies to the south/south-east of the airport.
+Part of this NO2 may be created by the reaction between local emissions of NO with ozone, travelling at increased wind speeds to create a faster reaction.